-The final step to change WordPress domain requires you to create a 301 redirect – a URL redirection from your old domain to the new one.
-Additionally, the redirect will carry over Google’s PageRank, making sure that all of your efforts put into SEO doesn’t go to waste when moving to a new domain.
+The final step to changing WordPress domain requires you to create a 301 redirect – a URL redirection from your old domain to the new one.
+Additionally, the redirect will carry over Google’s PageRank, making sure that all of your efforts put into SEO don’t go to waste when moving to a new domain.

-We recommended keeping your old domain active for a while.
+We recommend keeping your old domain active for a while.
 This both allows users to find you if they’re not aware of the domain change and lets the search engines recognize the redirection.

 Let’s dive into the hPanel to edit the .htaccess file and create a 301 redirect:

 - Go to hPanel -> Files -> File Manager.

 - Select your old domain and click Go to File Manager.